ThePro1ector/arduino_scoreboard/README.md

 Also note, the generated section of the template, will contain comments describing the size of a physical frame that will support this configuratio.

+## Dealing with power limits

+Before building the frame and starting up the scoreboard Arduino sketch, we need to address a power limit that is possible with the WS2812B.
+It is convienent to just use the 5V supply of the Arduino UNO board to drive the LED strip.
+Unfortunately, we discovered that we cannot drive all 150 LEDs at once, even with a single color.
+From observation, the limit seems to be around 80 LEDs, then the Arudino UNO resets the system.
+This can be difficult to debug, so finding the limit is important.

+NOTE: Be aware that with the Arduino UNO resetting, it can be difficult to reload a new Arduino sketch.
+We found that it may require restarting/reconnecting the Arduino and some timing to reload code.

+The applications power.c and power.ino can be used to experiment with your own system to find these limits.
+The power.c is a simulation to help build changes to power.ino.

 ## Physical Frame and LED Strip

 TBD